WenboDu1228/ddn_pooling_and_projections/README.md

 We also have some tutorials ](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/tutorials) for demonstration.
 The experiments on point cloud classification and image classification are under [classification](https://github.com/WenboDu1228/ddn_pooling_and_projections/tree/master/apps/classification).

 This repository is still updating.
-In future, part of the code will merge into https://github.com/anucvml/ddn.
+In future, part of the code will merge into offical ddn repository.

 For deep delarative networks in general, please visit https://github.com/anucvml/ddn.